 AGM batteries resist damage from freezing better than flooded cell batteries, but it is important to prevent it from happening.

-- Consider removing your batteries from the vehicle and taking them home with you.
+Consider removing your batteries from the vehicle and taking them home with you.
 Check the voltage every month and charge it if it falls below 80%.
 An overnight charge should be sufficient.
 If it is not possible to take the batteries out of your rig, you will need to take a few precautions to keep your batteries alive.

-Firstly disconnect your house batteries.
-Appliances such as Radios, refrigerators, smoke detectors and propane detectors consume tiny milliamps over time which can drain your battery.
+Firstly, disconnect your house batteries.
+Appliances such as radios, refrigerators, smoke detectors, and propane detectors consume tiny milliamps over time which can drain your battery.
 Just because everything is off doesn’t mean it doesn’t consume some form of wattage.

-- Unregulated solar panels may fail to maintain a charge or even worse boil off electrolyte.
+Unregulated solar panels may fail to maintain a charge — or, even worse, boil off electrolyte.

-- Converters should also not be left plugged in so as to charge the RV battery.
-This is a guaranteed way of boiling your Rv batteries dry quick.
+Converters should also not be left plugged in so as to charge the RV battery.
+This is a guaranteed way of boiling your RV batteries dry quick.

 Check on your batteries periodically while in storage.
 Once a month is sufficient or you may need to buy new batteries next season.

-RV Coach Battery Monitoring
+RV Battery Monitors

 RV Battery Charging